 Mute has been instructed to design and build a discreet sound attenuation system for the hotel’s Radio Rooftop Bar, to enhance the acoustic experience for its clientele.

-Mute Soundproofing® to design and install anti-reverberation system for Paul Smith HQ in London, Victoria.
+Mute Soundproofing® to design and install anti-reverberation system for Paul Smith HQ, London, Victoria.

 The iconic fashion label has commissioned Mute to design and install an acoustic solution to treat reverberation at their head office meeting rooms.